How Contractors Should Hire Technical Writers Who Understand Field Work

 Requirements Definition and Writer Selection

-3–5 weeksYou're documenting current pain points, interviewing writers, checking references, and testing their understanding of field work realities.
+3 to 5 weeksYou're documenting current pain points, interviewing writers, checking references, and testing each candidate's understanding of field-work realities.

-Common mistake: Choosing based on price or availability instead of industry fit.
-Cheap writers without trade experience will cost 3x more in do-overs and missed deadlines.
+Common mistake: Choosing on price or availability instead of industry fit.
+Writers without trade experience routinely cost several times the original quote in do-overs and missed deadlines once field testing starts.

 Project Kickoff and Discovery

-2–3 weeksWriter interviews your people, observes actual work conditions, understands specific processes and safety requirements.
-Scope and timeline get finalized.
+2 to 3 weeksThe writer interviews your people, observes actual work conditions, and learns the specific processes and safety requirements that shape your procedures.
+Scope and timeline get finalized at the end of this phase.

 Common mistake: Not protecting your team's time during discovery.
-Back-to-back interviews with key technicians during busy season creates resentment and threatens project buy-in.
+Back-to-back interviews with key technicians during busy season creates resentment and quietly undermines project buy-in before any drafts exist.

 Content Development and Initial Drafts

 Common mistake: Skipping field testing to save time.
-Procedures that look perfect in conference rooms often fail when technicians try to use them in actual work conditions.
+Procedures that look perfect in conference rooms routinely fail when technicians try to use them in actual work conditions, and the failure isn't caught until much later.

 Field Testing and Revision Cycles

-3–4 weeksReal technicians test procedures in work conditions.
-Writer revises based on feedback about unclear steps, missing information, or impractical requirements.
+3 to 4 weeksReal technicians test procedures in work conditions.
+The writer revises based on feedback about unclear steps, missing information, or impractical requirements.

 Common mistake: Underestimating revision cycles.
-Each round of changes typically reveals new issues.
-Budget extra time for 2–3 major revision cycles.
+Each round of changes typically reveals new issues, and budgets that account for one revision cycle generally need to plan for two or three.

 System Integration and Training

-Common mistake: Treating training as afterthought.
-Without proper change management, teams revert to old informal processes even when new documentation is better.
+Common mistake: Treating training as an afterthought.
+Without proper change management, crews quietly revert to old informal processes even when the new documentation is genuinely better.

-Total: 3–5 months depending on scope complexity and team availability
+Total: 14 to 21 weeks total timeline, depending on scope complexity and team availability

 | Segment | Price Range | Real Cost Example |